Dynamics of Non-Classical Interval Exchanges: Jacobian of the restriction

 \section{Jacobian of the restriction}

 Let $\pi_0 \to \pi_1 \to \cdots \to \pi_n$ be a stage.
-For the rest of the paper, we simplify the notation introduced in Section~\ref{dynamics} by dropping the subscripts.
-Henceforth we will denote $\pi_n$ by $\pi$, the configuration spaces $W_{r_n}$ and $W_{r_0}$ at $\pi_n$ and $\pi_0$ by $W$ and $W_0$ and the associated matrix $Q_n$ by $Q$.
-In this section, we analyze the Jacobian of $JQ$ restricted as a map from $W$ to $W_0$.
-The expression for the Jacobian of full map $JQ$ from $\Delta$ to itself is known \cite{Buf}.
-At a point in the configuration space $W$, we write down a matrix for the derivative of the full map $JQ$ with respect to suitable decompositions as direct sums, of the tangent spaces to $\Delta$ at the point itself and its image under $JQ$.
-Then using the expression for the full Jacobian and the particular form of this matrix, we get an expression for the Jacobian of $JQ$ as a map from $W$ to $W_0$.
+For the rest of the paper, we simplify the notation by dropping the subscripts i.e., henceforth we will denote $\pi_n$ by $\pi$, the configuration space $W_n$ defined by $\pi_n$ as $W$ and the associated matrix $Q_n$ as $Q$.
+In this section, we analyze the Jacobian of $\Gamma Q$ restricted as a map from $W$ to $W_0$.
+The expression for the Jacobian of full map $\Gamma Q$ from $\Delta$ to itself is well known.
+See \cite{Buf}.
+At a point in the configuration space $W$, we write down a matrix for the derivative of the full map $\Gamma Q$ with respect to suitable decompositions as direct sums, of the tangent spaces to $\Delta$ at the point itself and its image under $\Gamma Q$.
+Then using the expression for the full Jacobian and the particular form of this matrix, we get an expression for the Jacobian of $\Gamma Q$ as a map from $W$ to $W_0$.

 We fix some terminology.
-Given an affine subspace $L$ of $\R^d$ and some $\y \in \R^d$ which need not be in $L$, we let $T_\y L$ be the subspace of the tangent space at $\y \in \R^d$ parallel to $L$.
-We will denote a vector in $\R^d$ and also in the tangent space at any point $\y$, by the same letter $\mathbf{u}$, whenever the context is clear.
-Associated to a co-dimension 1 subspace $L$ transverse to a vector $\mathbf{u}$, there is a projection map $\phi_{\mathbf{u}}:T_{\y} \R^d \to T_{\y} L$ by projecting along lines parallel to $\mathbf{u}$ till one hits $L$.
-A dilation of $\R^d$ by $t>0$ shall be denoted by $\rho_t$.
+Given an affine subspace $L$ of $\R^\A$ and some $\y \in \R^\A$ which need not be in $L$, we let $T_\y L$ be the subspace of the tangent space at $\y \in \R^\A$ parallel to $L$.
+We will denote a vector in $\R^\A$ and also in the tangent space at any point $\y$, by the same letter $\mathbf{u}$, whenever the context is clear.
+Associated to a codimension 1 subspace $L$ transverse to a vector $\mathbf{u}$, there is a projection map $\phi_{\mathbf{u}}:T_{\y} \R^\A \to T_{\y} L$ by projecting along lines parallel to $\mathbf{u}$ till one hits $L$.
+A dilation of $\R^\A$ by $t>0$ shall be denoted by $\rho_t$.
 The derivative of a linear map $A$ acting on tangent spaces is denoted by $A$ itself.

 Let $\Delta(Q)$ be the simplex with vertices the columns of $Q$.
-The map $JQ: \Delta \to \Delta$ is a diffeomorphism onto its image.
+The map $\Gamma Q: \Delta \to \Delta$ is a diffeomorphism onto its image.
 This means that, for any point $\y \in \Delta$, the vector $\w = Q \y$ is transverse to both $\Delta(Q)$ and $\Delta$.
 Hence at the level of tangent spaces $\w$ is transverse to $T_{\w} \Delta(Q)$ and $T_{\w} \Delta$.
-So the projection map $\phi_{\w}: T_{\w} \R^d \to T_{\w}\Delta$ by projecting along lines parallel to $\w$ is an isomorphism from $T_{\w} \Delta(Q)$ to $T_{\w} \Delta$.
-The full derivative $\dr JQ(\y): T_\y \Delta \to T_{JQ(\y)} \Delta$ is the composition
+So the projection map $\phi_{\w}: T_{\w} \R^\A \to T_{\w}\Delta$ by projecting along lines parallel to $\w$ is an isomorphism from $T_{\w} \Delta(Q)$ to $T_{\w} \Delta$.
+The full derivative $\dr \Gamma Q(\y): T_\y \Delta \to T_{\Gamma Q(\y)} \Delta$ is the composition